 The interior walls of the hirayamajiro were moveable, usually constructed of wood and paper.
-This made it susceptible to fire and was tible to fire and was a glaring weakness.
+This made it susceptible to fire and was a glaring weakness.
 However, wood fixtures and frameworks were usually coated with either a fireproof lacquer or plaster retardant to protect against fire.
 Strong stone walls with reinforced doors existed only where great security was needed, such as a household well.
 Some castles had as many as ten wells, many of which were hidden to circumvent poisoning attempts.